HappyCerberus/cpp-coding-interview/manuscript/002_lists_003_problems.md

 ### Remove the kth element from the end of a singly-linked list

-Given a singly-linked list and a positive integer k, remove the kth element (counted) from the end of the list.
+Given a singly-linked list and a positive integer k, remove the kth element (counted) from the end of the list{i: "two pointers!sliding window"}.

 ![Example of removing the 3rd element from the end of the list.](linked_list/list_remove_kth_element_01.png)